 Do you have the ability to think creatively?
 Would you like the opportunity to develop products that may make you your fortune?
 Are you interested in becoming an entrepreneur or small business owner?
-Do you like to know your legal rights and responsibilities?
+Would you like to know more about global trade?
 If so, then this subject is for you.